 Postgraduate Exchange Prize

-Due to the changed format of our annual conference, we are re-running our Postgraduate Exchange prize in 2021.
+We are re-running our Postgraduate Exchange prize in 2022.

-The strength of last year’s entries showed this is an effective way of supporting postgraduate researchers and showcasing their work.
-Last year’s winner was ‘Making a Stand With Mary: Precarious Employment in Pandemic Times’ by Kate Brooks, which you can read here.
+The strength of the past two year’s entries showed this is an effective way of supporting postgraduate researchers and showcasing their work.
+Last year’s winner was ‘Breaking down from the ‘double load’: women workers’ mental health in 1940s England’ by Grace Whorrall-Campbell.
+The inaugural competition was won by Kate Brooks for the blog ‘Making a Stand With Mary: Precarious Employment in Pandemic Times’.

 The blog posts will be judged by committee and the winner will be awarded a £200 cash prize (with a £100 prize for the runner up).
 All entrants will be considered for publication on our blog.